Pandemic Preparedness and Readiness Plan 2021-22 Academic Year

 AM: 7:15-7:30 a.m.
 After 7:30 a.m., drop off will be at door 8.
 PreK-1st grade and siblings will be dropped off at Door 8 behind the school.
 Grades 2-8 will be dropped off at the Hubbard parking lot and safety patrols will be present at the corner to cross Note: All students need to be in their classroom by 7:30 a.m. or students will be marked tardy.
 It is important for students to be on time for school to begin the day in prayer and classes begin promptly at 7:30 a.m.

-PM: PreK-1st grade and siblings will be picked up at Door 8 at 2:05 pm.
+PM: PreK and Kindergarten students and siblings will be picked up at Door 8 at 2:05 pm.
 Parents will make a car line and teachers will walk your child to the car.
-Grades 2-8 car parents will create a car line on 40 ½ Ave N and Hubbard Ave.
+Grades 1-8 car parents will create a car line on 40 ½ Ave N and Hubbard Ave.
 Once the buses leave the curb in front of school, parents will be directed to pull their car in a line in front of school.
 Students will walk to your car and we will keep the car line moving for quick pick-up.

 - Students will be attending specialist classrooms such as music, art, STEM, etc.